Historical records matching Hillary Rodham Clinton, 67th U.S. Secretary of State

 When Bill Clinton took office as president in January 1993, Hillary Rodham Clinton became the First Lady of the United States, and announced that she would be using that form of her name.
 She is the junior United States Senator from New York and President-elect Barack Obama's nominee for United States Secretary of State.
-She was a candidate for the Democratic nomination in the 2008 presidential election.
+She was a candidate for the Democratic nomination in the 2008 and 2016 presidential elections.

 The 67th United States Secretary of State, serving in the administration of President Barack Obama when she decided to quit in 2013.
 She was a United States Senator from New York from 2001 to 2009.
 As the wife of Bill Clinton, the 42nd President of the United States, she was the First Lady of the United States from 1993 to 2001.
-She was a leading candidate for the Democratic presidential nomination in the 2008 election.
+She was a leading candidate for the Democratic presidential nomination in the 2008 and 2016 elections.

 A native of Illinois, Hillary Rodham first attracted national attention in 1969 for her remarks as the first student to deliver the commencement address at Wellesley College.
 She embarked on a career in law after graduating from Yale Law School in 1973.
 Following a stint as a Congressional legal counsel, she moved to Arkansas in 1974 and married Bill Clinton in 1975.
 In 1977, Rodham co-founded the Arkansas Advocates for Children and Families.
 In 1978, she became the first female chair of the Legal Services Corporation.
 She was named the first female partner at Rose Law Firm in 1979, and was twice listed as one of the one hundred most influential lawyers in America.
 She was the First Lady of Arkansas from 1979 to 1981 and 1983 to 1992 and successfully led a task force to reform Arkansas's education system.
 She sat on the boards of Wal-Mart and several other corporations.